Southmead Primary School

 We are very lucky to speak so many languages at Southmead School!

-EAL stands for English as an Additional Language.
+Previously, this was called EAL - which stood for English as an Additional Language.

 We love sharing the languages and cultures our children bring into the classroom.